jezer0x/blog/_posts/2023-02-02-prompting-gpt-to-code.md

 # Prompting GPT to write code

 ChatGPT’s ability to write code (in addition to an uncanny ability to “understand” what we are saying) has fascinated all of us the last couple months.

-In this post, i want to compile some attempts to nudge GPT to write runnable code [as opposed to just guiding us with principles and snippets].
+In this post, I want to compile some attempts to nudge GPT to write runnable code [as opposed to just guiding us with principles and snippets as we outlined [in our earlier post](https://www.jezer0x.com/trading-bot/)].
 Can we prime GPT in a such a way as to remove the developer from the loop?

 ## CoPilot